-Documents may be typed in any font in 1 1 or 12-point with 1 inch margins and page numbers.
+□ Documents may be typed in any font in 11 or 12-point with 1 inch margins and page numbers.

-☐ The entire "Details About the Fellowship" document must be submitted as not create separate documents for your aims, budget, biosketchs, etc.
+The entire "Details About the Fellowship" document must be submitted as ONE PDF FILE which is uploaded on the "Documents Uploads" tab of EMD Serono's Request Management System at www.grants.emdserono.com.
+Please do not create separate documents for your aims, budget, biosketchs, etc.